 - Involvement in Forest Lake State School Committees

-The SEP staff work with parents, therapists, specialist teachers, primary school staff and outside agencies to provide rich learning experiences and programs that are practical, worthwhile and meet the educational, emotional and behavioural needs of each child.
+The Inclusion staff work with parents, therapists, specialist teachers, primary school staff and outside agencies to provide rich learning experiences and programs that are practical, worthwhile and meet the educational, emotional and behavioural needs of each child.
 We have a strong commitment to maintaining a supportive environment that enables each child to feel confident and happy at school.

 Education Queensland Policy & Processes for Students with a Disability